 These tend to be a little more expensive than the standard packages, but are ideal for those looking for a simple WordPress solution.

-Again the basic managed WordPress package is probably the best choice for most.
+Again if you go for managed WordPress then the basic managed WordPress package is probably the best choice for most.

 Email Accounts and Addresses